jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (c) section 162C:
   (d) section 162D.
 (3) Section 162, as in force immediately before the date of commencement of the Family Proceedings Amendment Act (No 2) 2013, continues to apply to a pending proceeding with any necessary modifications as if the Family Proceedings Amendment Act (No 2) 2013 had not come into force.

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Family Proceedings (Dissolution of Marriage or Civil Union for Family Violence) Amendment Act 2024

+### 1 Interpretation
+In this Part,—
+  - **amendment Act** means the Family Proceedings (Dissolution of Marriage or Civil Union for Family Violence) Amendment Act 2024
+  - **commencement** means the date on which the amendment Act comes into force.

+### 2 Persons with protection orders before commencement
+A person who is a protected person under a protection order that is in force immediately before commencement is a protected person for the purposes of section 39A(1).

 ## Schedule 1 — Enactments amended